raghavareddykalli/Basics_of_DevOps_Roadmap/Week1/Day3.md

 All this is done logically, not physically.

 ### 🌐 Virtual Machines in the Cloud
-Cloud providers like AWS, Azure, and Google Cloud use the same principle of virtualization at scale:
+Cloud providers like AWS, Azure, and Google Cloud use the same principle of virtualization at scale.

 They build massive data centers in different regions (e.g., Mumbai, Ohio).